'You Have to Adapt to Survive'

 But lawyers advised Viana that there was no avenue – through family or through work – for him to apply for a green card.
 So he went to law school instead.
 Roger Williams University School of Law, to be precise, where he was accepted and welcomed notwithstanding his immigration status.

-Despite juggling work, family obligations, and a withering daily commute from the Boston area, Viana soon proved himself a superstar: excelling in his classes; becoming editor of the law review; winning the Esther Clark Moot Court competition, as well as the national Religious Freedom Moot Court Tournament at George Washington University Law School; and earning the high regard of faculty, staff and fellow students alike.
+Despite juggling work, family obligations, and a withering daily commute from the Boston area, Viana soon proved himself a superstar: excelling in his classes; becoming Editor-in-Chief of the law review; winning the Esther Clark Moot Court competition, as well as the national Religious Freedom Moot Court Tournament at George Washington University Law School; and earning the high regard of faculty, staff and fellow students alike.

 He has returned that regard.
 The 12-person staff at his Framingham, Mass., office includes associate attorney Amanda LaRocca ’21.
 Last summer, 2L Victor Vieira was a summer intern.
 The firm is moving into a larger space in January.